-A more detailed description of Aboriginal community consultation materials, meeting agendas and summaries is provided in Appendix B, Record of Consultation.
+Aboriginal community consultation materials, including letters received, meeting agendas and summaries is provided in Appendix B, Record of Consultation.
 A copy of the City's First Nation Consultation Protocol for Environmental Assessments is also included.

 7.2.7 Draft EA Report Release - Voluntary Review